MatteoTiratelli/SparsePanelMatch/README.md

 ![Graph showing irregular panel data](https://github.com/MatteoTiratelli/matteotiratelli.github.io/raw/master/Files/Irregular.png)

 ## Matching procedure
-In order to apply Imai, Kim &amp; Wang's (2018) matching methods to data of this sort, this package implements the following procedure:

 **Exact matching:**
 1. Match each treated observation (unit-time) with control observations occurring within a user-defined time window (this is the only significant difference to the original method, where it is assumed that the panel data is well-ordered and regular, meaning that each observation is matched with every other observation at that year/month/date)
 2. Within that matched set, find control observations with exactly the same treatment history over the last n period (e.g. over the last 3 election cycles)